Academic Policies

 Independent directed studies include reading, writing, and research projects done under the direction of a seminary faculty member.
 Students desiring an IDS should submit a written request to the professor who will direct the study.
 The professor will provide the appropriate form to request permission to take the IDS.
 All proposals must be approved by the professor, the appropriate division chairperson, and the Dean of Graduate Studies (Graduate Students) or the Dean of Leavell College (Leavell College Students) prior to registration.
 A copy of the proposal will become a part of the student’s permanent file.

-Students should register for an independent directed study during the regular registration process.
+Students should submit all required paperwork to the program dean during the regular registration timelines.
 Deadlines will be strictly enforced.
 Assignments must be completed two weeks before the end of the semester or one week before the end of a summer term.
 The fees for an IDS are not included in the student’s regular tuition fees.
 The fees include the current tuition fee for one course and an instruction fee.
 Fees must be paid at the time of registration for the course.
 See the section on student fees in this Catalog for current IDS fees.
 Students approved to register for an IDS after the regular registration period will pay the late registration fee (see the Student Fees page in this catalog).

 Auditing Classes